 You may not want to travel without your pet.
-If its memory makes you homesick when you are traveling, we cannot complain against you.
-You may have faced issues while carrying your pet in an airplane.
-The authorities might not approve the idea of a dog roaming inside the aircraft.
-Sometimes, they may disapprove the crate material.
-For these, we have a better solution.
-You may buy a crate that is airline approved.
-But you have to find out an International Air Transport Association (IATA) compliant crate manufacturer.
+If the memory of them makes you homesick when you are traveling, we do not blame you.
+You may have faced issues while carrying your pet on an airplane.
+The authorities might not approve of the idea to have your dog roaming inside the aircraft.
+Sometimes, they may disapprove of the crate material.
+For these situations, we have a better solution.
+You should buy a crate that is airline approved.
+But you have to find an International Air Transport Association (IATA) compliant crate manufacturer.

 IATA Standard for Stylish Dog Crates

 Size – You must measure the size, length, weight and height of the dog.
-According to which you should determine on the crate.
+According to this, you should determine on the crate size.
 The crate should be big enough to allow the dog to move inside and stretch.

-Materials – Taking into serious consideration, you should go for the materials such as fiberglass, metal, weld metal mesh, plastic, wires or rigid plastic or plywood.
-Before boarding, once again you should cross check whether your airline approves this material or not.
+Materials – Take serious consideration of materials, you should get one made of fiberglass, metal, weld metal mesh, plastic, wires or rigid plastic or plywood.
+Before boarding, once again you should cross check whether your particular airline approves this material or not.

 Leakage – The dog may make a mess inside.
-So IATA wants assurance from the owners to have a leakage proof crate.
+So IATA wants assurance from owners that the crate is leak proof.

-Security – The crate doors should be spring loaded, tightly locked with an all-around locking system.
+Security – The crate door should be spring loaded, tightly locked with an all-around locking system.
 Airlines sometimes also seek to further security and they ask to use cable ties around the corners.
-The door should be made of sturdy material such as rigid plastic, cast or welded metal.
+The door should be made of a sturdy material such as rigid plastic, cast or welded metal.

-Handles – To fasten the crate with the cabin, the stylish dog crate must have handles on its long side.
-It makes people hold the crate easily.
+Handles – To fasten the crate to the cabin, the stylish dog crate must have handles on its long side.
+This also makes it easier for people to hold the crate.

 Sturdiness – The crate should be sturdy.
-Therefore, you choose the material wisely and look at the construction process.
-The gate should not be collapsible and should have enough ventilation but it should not make the crate compromise with the rigidity.
+Therefore, choose the material wisely and look at the construction process.
+The gate should not be collapsible and should have enough ventilation but it should not compromise the crates studiness.

 Feeding – You should keep water and food bowls inside attached to the door and make sure it is refillable from outside.

-Ventilation – Depending on the flight type, there would be different ventilation.
-The domestic requires ventilation from two sides but for international flights it should be at four sides.
+Ventilation – The amount of ventilation needed, depends on the flight type.
+Domestic flights require ventilation from two sides, but for international flights it should be four sides.

-Wheels – There should not be wheels attached to the stylish dog crates.
-If it has wheels make sure to remove it before boarding.
+Wheels – There should not be wheels attached to stylish dog crates.
+If it has wheels make sure to remove them before boarding.

 If you want a travel-friendly yet stylish dog crate, come to Kennel & Crate.
-We would give you a sturdy crate that lives up the IATA standard.
+We will find you a sturdy crate that lives up the IATA standards.